TeeeJaey/instadb/README.md

 A simple a light DB python package

 ## Features
-- query from postgres and redshisft
+- query from postgres and reshift
+- load data into pandas dataframe
-- query from sql or file
+- query from sql or filename
-- automatically setup connections fron env variables
+- automatically setup connections from env variables
+- automatic query annotation
 - connect timeout retry with exponential backoff

 ### Installation